AlwaysExtreme/Security-Portfolio/_posts/2019-03-04-Final-Portfolio-Reflection.md

 **Communicate key impacts and consequences of security vulnerabilities and potential threats with various audiences.

-Identified through a group presentation how social engineering has a huge impact on the way malware is able to spread, pulling it off even with our team member leaving by effectively communicating over Slack and Microsoft Teams.

-We did a good job of communicating to pull our team through the presentation.
-With this we identified that communication is very important, it is one of the foundations of what makes a true leader and a team successful.
+Identified through a group presentation how social engineering has a huge impact on the way malware is able to spread, while also pulling this off when our team member dropped out of the subject, by effectively communicating over Slack and Microsoft Teams.
+We identified that communication is very important, it is one of the foundations of what makes a true leader and a team successful.

-Created a Vulnerability Assessment and submitted it for review Presented details in weekly sprints
+Presented Highlights, Lowlights and roadblocks in weekly Scrum meetings which we all were able to collaborate and gain useful insights to this subject from each persons experience.
+We were able to talk about the leading vulnerabilities we were

 During Scrum sessions, contributed to these while also actively listening to what others had to say, noting these down for future use.

+Created a Vulnerability Assessment and submitted it for review via UTS Online as per request.

 ## 5. Conduct critical self and peer review and performance evaluation